Skip to the main content

 • Strength Required Lift up to 5 kg

-Some microbiologists, particularly those in the environmental, agricultural, and veterinary sectors, may work outdoors in performing tasks such as obtaining samples.
+Some microbiologists may work outdoors performing tasks such as obtaining samples.
+This is true for those who work in the environmental, agricultural, and veterinary sectors, for example.
 But most work is done indoors in a lab or with a computer.

 Microbiologists must understand and follow detailed procedures.
-The pressure of having to meet project deadlines can be stressful.
+The pressure of meeting project deadlines can be stressful.

 Chemical injury or exposure to infection from pathogens is a routine risk, so safety procedures are a must.
-Preventive inoculations for diseases are not uncommon for medical microbiologists.
-Microbiologists working with human pathogens and toxins are required to self-monitor their health.
-They must clearly indicate their profession and work activities when entering into a medical consultation.
+Medical microbiologists must often receive preventive inoculations.
+Microbiologists working with human pathogens and toxins must carefully self-monitor their health.
+When seeking a medical consultation, they must clearly indicate their profession and work activities.

 Interests & Abilities